JohnMarzulli/StratuxHud/readme.md

 #### 7.1.1 Raspberry Pi 3B+

-If you are using a 3B+, it may suffer from under-voltage alerts.
-These may be relieved by the following command to update your Linux install to the latest:
+If you are using a 3B+, and are experiencing under-voltage warnings, these may be relieved by the following command to update your Linux install to the latest:

 ```bash
 sudo apt-get update && sudo apt-get dist-upgrade -y
 ```

+Other causes of under voltage warnings are low quality USB cables, lose power port on the Pi, or a low quality power supply.

 Make sure you are using a high quality power cable if you are using a Pi 3B+